mattclarkdotnet/cf-flask-skeleton/README.md

 `runtime.txt` is not part of the git repo because its exact value may vary depending on your local setup.

+### make_manifest.sh <space>

+This script processes a template manifest (named template-manifest-<space>.yml) to create the 'manifest.yml' file that 'cf push' expects, with the name of the app set to the generic app name followed by the latest git commit ID.

 ### manifest_base.yml

 This is where we specify the aspects of our app that are common across deployments.
 A real app would probably have more differences between production and development in terms of scaling, but more common config for services.

-### manifest_development.yml
+### template_manifest_development.yml

-If you try to push the app to Pivotal Web Services using this manifest you will get an error because it's already running under the name 'skeleton-dev' in my space there, so you'll need to edit this file and give it a new name.

 We inherit the settings from `manifest_base.yml`, and add in some specific details.
-The 'space' is set t 'development', an environment variable is set to trigger the app to set its log level to debug, and we give the app a name which is specific to this space.
-If you give an app the same name in two spaces you will get an error on deployment because every app has a 'default route' which is its name, in addition to any specific hostnames you give it (TODO: check specifics and see if this can be overridden).
+The 'space' is set to 'development', an environment variable is set to trigger the app to set its log level to debug, and we set the name to APP_NAME which manke_manifest.sh will replace with the real name later.

+### template_manifest_staging.yml

+Very similar to template_manifest_development, but with the space set to 'staging' and without the APP_DEBUG environment variable set

-### manifest_production.yml
+### template_manifest_production.yml

-If you try to push the app to Pivotal Web Services using this manifest you will get an error because it's already running under the name 'skeleton-prod' in my space there, so you'll need to edit this file and give it a new name.

-We inherit the settings from `manifest_base.yml`, and add in some specific details.
-The 'space' is set t 'production', and we give the app a name which is specific to this space.
-If you give an app the same name in two spaces you will get an error on deployment because every app has a 'default route' which is its name, in addition to any specific hostnames you give it (TODO: check specifics and see if this can be overridden).
+Identical to the staging manifest template, except for the space name

 ### .travis.yml

 Probably the most complex file in the project, this specifies to Travis CI how to build, test and deploy the application to production.
 Some points worth calling out are:

 * `sudo: required` is needed because Travis' cloud foundry deployment mechanism can't run within a container.
 This makes builds a lot slower which is a shame (TODO: see if there is a way around this)
-* In the `before_deploy` section we set up the runtime.txt and symlink the production manifest to `manifest.yml`.
-I'm not aware of any way to specify a manifest explicitly here so a symlink has to do.
-(TODO: enquire further)
+* In the `before_deploy` section we set up the runtime.txt and run make_manifest.sh to create the manifest.yml.
+Note that travis will run the 'cf push' itself.
 * `edge: true` is required because the CF deployment is not available in mainline Travis.

 See [the travis docs](http://docs.travis-ci.com/user/deployment/cloudfoundry/) for more information on integrating Travis with Cloud Foundry